-Pleasanton, CA, April 3, 2014 For the second consecutive year, CooperVision is proud to offer the CooperVision Science and Technology Awards Program.
-The goal of this awards program is to bring recipients and CooperVision scientists together to explore new areas of technology advancement in contact lens applications.
-CooperVision recognizes and highly values the discovery of innovative ideas that have the potential to deliver benefits to current and future contact lens wearers around the world.
+PLEASANTON, Calif., April 20, 2015 — For the third consecutive year, CooperVision is proud to offer the CooperVision Science and Technology (S&T) Awards Program.
+The goal of this awards program is to bring recipients and CooperVision scientists together to explore new areas of technology advancement in contact lens applications and enable the translation of concepts into real world solutions.
+The focus on this year’s program is two-fold: 1) approaches to improve contact lens discomfort, including intervention and management strategies, and 2) technologies to enhance the functionality of contact lenses beyond conventional vision correction.

 The CooperVision S&T Awards Program is comprised of two awards: The CooperVision Seedling Award and the CooperVision Translational Research Award.
 Research proposals should demonstrate significant potential for research discoveries and technological advancements that CooperVision can rapidly commercialize to improve the performance, enhance the functionality, and/or broaden the use of contact lenses.